 Please check in regularly to view our latest publications and programing.
 We would love to see you at one of our virtual or in person workshops!

-Amber is an African American & Greek, Gen X, heterosexual, Cis woman.
-She grew up in the Boston area with a middle class family in a racially diverse working class neighborhood.
+Amber is an African American & Greek, Gen X, heterosexual, Cisgender woman.
+She grew up in the Boston area with a middle class family in a racially diverse, working class neighborhood.
 Raised in a multicultural household by an African American father from Georgia and a Greek immigrant mother, she developed an early passion for helping people communicate across differences.
-In the past 20 years Amber has developed a global leadership coaching and organization consulting practice that integrates issues of diversity, equity, and inclusion.
+In the past 23 years, Amber has developed a global leadership coaching practice that integrates issues of diversity, equity, and inclusion.
 Her passion is coaching leaders in marginalized social identity groups to help them hone their authentic leadership style and navigate biased systems that tell them they are “not enough.”
 Amber is based in Northern California.
-She is a stepmom of two incredible women and a proud auntie of the best 6-year-old on the planet!
+She is a stepmom of two incredible women and a proud auntie of the best 11-year-old on the planet!

 Sukari is a cisgender woman, using the pronouns she, her, and they.
-A member of the Black Diaspora.
-She is a Baby Boomer, living with some degree of socio-economic privilege as a U.S. National.
-She has no religious affiliation, however does consider herself a Pantheist — believing strongly that the “Universe Provides.”
-She is the daughter of a Jamaican immigrant father and South Carolinian mother, and was raised with one sibling in a middle-class, multi-racial neighborhood in Los Angeles.
-Now residing in Northern Virginia, on the unceded tribal lands of the Nacotchtank (Anacostan), Sukari has been coaching leaders in all sectors for over 18 years, supporting clients in the U.S. and abroad – virtually and face-to-face.
+A member of the African diaspora, she is a heterosexual Baby Boomer, living with a hidden disability and some degree of socio-economic privilege as a U.S. National.
+She has no religious affiliation, believing strongly that the “universe provides.”
+She is the daughter of a Jamaican immigrant father and South Carolinian mother, and was raised with one sibling in a working-class, multi-racial neighborhood in Los Angeles.
+Now residing in Northern Virginia, on the unceded tribal lands of the Nacotchtank (Anacostan), Sukari has been developing leaders in all sectors for over 20 years.
+She supports clients in the U.S. and abroad – virtually and face-to-face.
 She is a devoted partner-spouse, a proud parent, and a favorably biased “Nona” to three delightful grandsons.